 Along with reform initiatives, reform resources and practice resources, this research represents an integral part of the AMA’s commitment to this issue.

 Survey data (PDF) of practicing physicians indicate that prior authorization continues to interfere with patient care and can lead to adverse clinical consequences.
-The survey results also reflect the limited progress (PDF) that health plans have made toward implementing each of five key areas of prior authorization reform.
+In addition, the results underscore the tremendous administrative burdens associated with the prior authorization process and the need for meaningful reform.

 A qualitative study exploring the fundamental sources of physician satisfaction and dissatisfaction (PDF)—and the effects of administrative work on practices—includes first-hand physician perspectives on how prior authorization impacts physician practices and delivery of care to patients.